hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The solution offered on the visualization node of leibniz (and in a
-reduced setting on the login nodes of hopper) consists of two elements
+reduced setting on the regular login nodes of the clusters) consists
-to deal with the issues of network bandwidth and, more importantly,
+of two elements to deal with the issues of network bandwidth and, more
-network latency.
+importantly, network latency.

 `VirtualGL <https://en.wikipedia.org/wiki/VirtualGL>`_ is a
 technology that redirects OpenGL commands to a 3D graphics accelerator